 - The student applies for the first degree application on DuckWeb and submits a request to the Office of the Registrar for the second degree application.

 Restrictions for Concurrent Degrees within the Same College:

 Students are able to receive concurrent degrees from the same college or school when one of the majors is restricted to one degree.

 The following College of Arts and Sciences (CAS) majors are restricted to the Bachelor of Arts (BA) degree.
-Students are eligible to receive a Bachelor of Science (BS) in another major from CAS and a BA in one of the majors listed here.

 - Asian Studies